maduhu/Documentation/ILP/README.md

 **Note:** Unlike the OSI model, the Interledger stack does not have a hard distinction between the "Application" and "Transport" layers; any application layer protocol is closely fixed to a particular transport layer protocol.
 The main point of the distinction is to make it possible to implement client libraries for transport layer functionality that can be used as generic building blocks for writing application-layer protocols.

-Further reading:
+#### More information

 - [IL-RFC-11: Interledger Payment Request](https://github.com/interledger/rfcs/blob/master/0011-interledger-payment-request/0011-interledger-payment-request.md): The IPR specification
 - [IL-RFC-16: Pre-Shared Key](https://github.com/interledger/rfcs/blob/master/0016-pre-shared-key/0016-pre-shared-key.md): The PSK specification, which includes the data format recommended for use with IPR

 ### Interledger Layer

 There are two closely-related protocols in the Interledger layer: the Interledger Protocol (ILP) and the Interledger Quoting Protocol (ILQP).
-Connectors communicate to each other in these protocols, using ILQP to quote payments and ILP to prepare payments.
+Connectors communicate with each other in these protocols, using ILQP to quote payments and ILP to prepare payments.
 (The execution happens individually for each transfer at the ledger layer.)

-Further reading:
+#### More information

 - [IL-RFC-3: Interledger Protocol](https://github.com/interledger/rfcs/blob/master/0003-interledger-protocol/0003-interledger-protocol.md)
 - [IL-RFC-8: Interledger Quoting Protocol](https://github.com/interledger/rfcs/tree/master/0008-interledger-quoting-protocol)